lexicalunit/dotfiles/bin/README.md

-    --no-mtime                       Do not use the Last-modified header to set the file modification time --write-description              Write video description to a .description file --write-info-json                Write video metadata to a .info.json file --write-annotations              Write video annotations to a .annotation file --load-info FILE                 JSON file containing the video information (created with the "--write-info-json" option) --cookies FILE                   File to read cookies from and dump cookie jar in --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information
+    --no-mtime                       Do not use the Last-modified header to set the file modification time --write-description              Write video description to a .description file --write-info-json                Write video metadata to a .info.json file --write-annotations              Write video annotations to a .annotations.xml file --load-info FILE                 JSON file containing the video information (created with the "--write-info-json" option) --cookies FILE                   File to read cookies from and dump cookie jar in --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information